paganpasta/SharpenFocus-Pytorch/README.md

 ```diff
 - Unofficial repository
 ```
-Doesn't appear to provide any significant improvment over baseline.
+The current don't indicate prominent improvement over the baseline.
-The implementation may have errors, please be careful.
+The implementation may have errors, please be cautious.

 I'll be working on adding some visualisations to verify the attention maps.
 ## Results